 When preparing Wills and Lasting Powers of Attorney legal practitioners are often required to be gender specific whether that be a reference to 'my daughter' in a Will, or the use of a preferred title such as 'Mr or Mrs' in a Lasting Power of Attorney.
 Of course, specifically naming you and other individuals in such documents is another key feature.

-It is possible that clients or family members referred to in documents such as Wills and Lasting Powers of Attorney may not use the name or gender that they were born with, or they have a preferred pronoun, so it is important to make your legal advisor aware when giving instructions, if you know that this is relevant to you or a family member.
+It is possible that clients or family members referred to in documents such as Wills and Lasting Powers of Attorney may not use the name or gender that they were born with or they have a preferred pronoun, so it is important to make your legal advisor aware when giving instructions if you know that this is relevant to yourself or a family member.

-What Are The Potential Implications Of Using The Incorrect Pronoun/Name?
+What Implications Can Occur By Using The Incorrect Pronoun/Name?

 Gender recognition is an important issue, and whilst sometimes it can cause upset or disagreements within a family, it is important to discuss these issues with your legal advisor to ensure that you or the person in question are appropriately identified and referenced in the legal documents.